-Did you make an impulsive decision to get a credit card and are now regretting it?
+Did you make an impulsive decision to get a best credit card and are now regretting it?
 Maybe the financial freedom of shopping at your favourite merchandise store lured you into the mix.
 Or maybe you were unable to gauge the emotional implications of carrying it around.

 Whatever the case, here is how the activation process usually boils down to:

 - You receive a new credit card via mail.

 - The documents instruct you to call a toll-free number or visit a website.

 - Post successful identification, you confirm that you have received the card.

 - The card is subsequently activated and ready to be used.